Improving your inclusive practice

 6. Consider resources that will make activities more inclusive.
 Lots of simple adaptations can make your usual content, displays, games, resources and tools more accessible and inclusive.
 For example, you can provide written material in Large Print, Easy Read or Braille or offer audio tours or British Sign Language interpreted events.

 7. Think about adding extra staff or volunteers to help everyone.
-If you run activities then adjusting staff ratios for the whole group can be more inclusive than assigning a 1:1 support person.
+If you run activities, adjusting staff ratios for the whole group can be more inclusive than assigning a 1:1 support person.
 Make use of ‘buddies’ and young leaders.
 Discuss all support options with the disabled person or their family.
 Read more about Support and Assistance.

 8. Involve disabled and non-disabled people together.
 Can you be inclusive in your general sessions?
 If not, is a dedicated session possible?
 Could this benefit non-disabled people too?
 Are there other ways of being involved in your organisation? (including people socially and also through volunteer, employee, focus groups or trustee opportunities).

 9. Write and publicise an Inclusion Statement.
 Try out some of these Top Ten Tips and use them to write your statement.
 Reflect what you say in your Inclusion Statement in any policies and procedures; share with staff, volunteers and members.
+For a guide on writing an inclusion statement, click here.

 10. Ask disabled people and their families how it’s going.
 By responding to feedback you can keep getting better at being inclusive; it is an ongoing process for everyone.